wkorando/developer/java-panama/simple-downcall.md

 <copy>java --enable-preview --source 19 --enable-native-access=ALL-UNNAMED Simple.java</copy>
 ```

-💡 Notice that in this case, you are passing a *.java* source file to the Java launcher instead of an usual *.class* compiled class.

 ## Conclusion

 Congratulations, you just wrote your first downcall using the Foreign Function & Memory API!
 Now using a native function to perform such a trivial conversion is, at best, a convoluted approach.
 A simple `java.lang.Integer.valueOf(int)`would do the same job more easily but that's not the point.
 The point here is to show you the different steps required to invoke, from Java, a foreign function.
 Also, this example has been simplified as it doesn't, for example, deal with error handling (ex. what if a lookup fails?).
 Some of those points will be discussed later.